Permanent residency: Former citizens or persons of origin

-Golden visas
+Investments

 A "golden visa" is a permanent residency visa issued to individuals who invest, often through the purchase of property, a certain sum of money into the issuing country.
 Dating back to the 1980s, golden visas became much more popular and available in the 21st century.
 Golden visas require investments of anywhere from $100,000 in Dominica up to £2,000,000 in the UK.
 The most common method for obtaining a golden visa is through the purchase of real estate with a minimum value.
-Some countries such as Cyprus and Malta also offer "golden passports" (citizenship) to individuals if they invest a certain sum.
+Some countries such as Cyprus and Malta also offer golden passports to individuals if they invest a certain sum.
 The issuing of so-called "golden visas" has sparked controversy in several countries.

+Since the 1990s, some countries have begun to offer golden passports - which give citizenship as well as residency rights - to foreign nationals who invest (often through the purchase of real estate properties) a certain sum into the issuing country's economy.
+The issuing of EU passports by Cyprus and Malta has sparked controversy but is expected to produce billions of euros in revenue for the issuing countries.

 Limitations of permanent residents

 Depending on the country, permanent residents usually have the same rights as citizens except for the following: